intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## RPC Responsibilities

-RPC responsibilities include the following:
+The core responsibility of the RPC is continuous improvement regarding the implementation of RFC policies (including the dimensions of document quality, timeliness of production, and accessibility of results), while taking into account issues raised by the community through the RSWG and by the stream managers.
+More specifically, the RPC's responsibilities include the following:

 1. Editing inputs from all RFC streams to comply with the RFC Style Guide.